6 Tips for Millennials on Buying a Home in New York

 Read more on How to Buy an Investment Property in New York.

-That being said, most houses in the five boroughs are out of reach for first-time renters.
+Most houses in the five boroughs are out of reach for first-time renters.

 You also will be entirely responsible for maintenance and repairs, so if something breaks, it will be an out-of-pocket expense.

-Apartments and Condos
+Condos

 Co-ops

-Co-op purchases don’t make you a homeowner per se, but they do give you ownership over a unit and shares of the building.
+Co-op purchases don't make you a homeowner per se, but they give you ownership over a unit and shares of the building.

 Lofts

-These open spaces are often converted from industrial buildings to be live-work spaces for lone artists or collectives.
+These open spaces are often converted from industrial buildings to live-work spaces for lone artists or collectives.

-Because of the unique multifunctionality of many lofts, you may be able to write them off as business expenses if you work in them too.
+Because of the unique multifunctionality of many lofts, you may be able to write them off as business expenses if you work in them, too.

 Learn The Process